YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the neck pillow hurts, do not force it aggressively into the donor area.
 Pain is information.
 The answer may be a softer pillow, a different shape, a towel roll under the neck, a wedge pillow, or a recliner position that keeps the grafted area away from pressure.

-The choice is not only painful pillow or no protection.
+You are not choosing between a painful pillow and no protection.
 At day 6 or day 7, I first look for an adjusted form of protection.
 Where are the grafts?
 Are scabs still attached?
 Is there bleeding?
 Do you turn in sleep?
 Could the recipient area touch the pillow once you relax?
+Test the setup before you are exhausted, not after you wake up worried at 3 a.m.

-Stopping completely at day 6 or day 7 can be reasonable in selected low risk situations, but I would not make that decision only because the pillow is annoying.
-Some patients sleep worse with the neck pillow than without it, and poor sleep can lead to more movement, more checking, and more irritation.
+Stopping completely at day 6 or day 7 can be reasonable in selected low-risk situations, but I do not make that decision only because the pillow is annoying.
+Some people sleep worse with the neck pillow than without it, and poor sleep can lead to more movement, more checking, and more irritation.
 In that case, a modified setup may be safer than a strict-looking but painful setup.

 If the concern is a light accidental touch, review touching grafts after a hair transplant with the clinic’s instructions.
 A small brush is different from repeated pressure, scraping, or sleeping with the recipient area pressed into fabric.